lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

 ```

 While analysing each one of the predictors, we discovered that 'ca' and 'thal' features have a few values missing so we dropped the coresponding rows:
 ```
 #Drop rows with ca = ?.
 data = data[data['ca']!='?']
 ```
 After analysing the dataset we can conclude the obvious: age, lower maximum blood pressure, high blood glucose levels, abnormal elecrocardiographic results, and blockages on major blood vessels increase the probability of having heart disease.

- We can also deduct less obvious.
+ We can also get a hint on the less obvious:

 According to this dataset, earlier in life man are more likely to develop heart disease than women.